By Amy Gorin, MS, RDN

 What I don’t love is the seemingly constant holiday goodies—I know that even if I choose my foods carefully, I’ll still benefit from thinking extra hard about my food choices and adding extra activity to my day.

 So I’ve begun to do just that.
-And I don't know about you, but my calendar is booked with parties and cookie exchanges, so I've been brainstorming creative ways to fit in my fruits and veggies this month.
+And I don't know about you, but my calendar is booked with virtual parties and cookie exchanges, so I've been brainstorming creative ways to fit in my fruits and veggies this month.

 In case your December weight-loss goals feel out of reach, I'm sharing some weight-control simple strategies to help you eat well without missing out on any of the fun this season.
 Deep breaths also help!